prossel/GitPostReceiveAutoPull/README.md

 # Git post-receive auto pull

-This repos contains a helper script in bash to automatically pull a list of git working directories which branches match the received commits.
+This repository contains a helper script in bash to automatically pull a list of git working directories where current branche matches the received commits.

 ## Install